jacoblee93/fully-local-pdf-chatbot/README.md

 It uses the following:

 - [Voy](https://github.com/tantaraio/voy) as the vector store, fully WASM in the browser.
-- [Ollama](https://ollama.ai/) to run Llama 2 locally and expose it to the web app.
+- [Ollama](https://ollama.ai/) to run an LLM locally and expose it to the web app.
 - [LangChain.js](https://js.langchain.com) to call the models, perform retrieval, and generally orchestrate all the pieces.
 - [Transformers.js](https://huggingface.co/docs/transformers.js/index) to run embeddings in the browser.